Estimated reading time: 65 minutes

 Checking gas pressure is an important task for homeowners that use gas appliances to heat their homes.
 If the pressure is too low or too high, it can cause many problems, including inefficiency and even complete malfunctions of your furnace or boiler.
 To make sure you achieve the proper pressure, it’s necessary to measure it with a manometer.

 A manometer reads gas pressures in SI (Standard International) units which are used across the world.
 To read the pressure, most furnaces/boilers will have either an MPT plug outside of the gas valve or a tower connection point on top of the valve that enables you to take a reading.
-When properly connected, you’ll be able to take readings from your manometer and adjust accordingly.
-If needed, changing the actual regulator should be done by a professional so you don’t create any hazardous conditions in your home when dealing with such combustible materials.
+When properly connected, you can take readings from your manometer and adjust accordingly.
+If needed, a professional should change the actual regulator so you don’t create any hazardous conditions in your home when dealing with such combustible materials.

 8. Examine Burner Combustion